blhk0532/filament-schedule/README.md

     ->end(today()->addDays(3));
 ```

-#### Making the filament-schedule all-day
+#### Making the filament-schedule day
-Sets whether the filament-schedule is an all-day filament-schedule or not.
+Sets whether the filament-schedule is an day filament-schedule or not.
 ```php
 CalendarEvent::make()->allDay();
 ```